 Now, the footer of your page will be open in the Elementor canvas.
 Find the Elementor HTML widget from the sidebar.
 Drag it and place it anywhere on the footer.
 Do the same as in the image below.

 After you place the widget on your footer, you will see the HTML code field on the sidebar.
 This is literally a part of your footer.php file.

 Paste the Google Analytics tracking code in this box, and hit the update button.

 Ta-daa!
 You are done with adding Google Analytics in Elementor.

 Using a WordPress Plugin to add Google Analytics in Elementor

 Here comes the process that doesn’t need any coding from your site.
 You will find a lot of plugins in WordPress marketplace.
-Just install one of them in your site, add your GA tracking code in the specific area, and the plugin will do the rest.
-For example, it will collect all the data, generate reports, and give you suggestions and improvement guidance.
+Just install one of them on your site, add your GA tracking code in the specific area, and the plugin will do the rest.
+For example, it will collect all the data, generate reports, and give you suggestions and guidance for improvement.

 According to Elementor, some of the top Google Analytics plugins are –

 - Google Analytics Tag Manager